-Cost for Flex Dollars is determined by the amount of dollars the student wishes to have credited to their student account for meals.
-These dollars can be purchased in the Office of Business Services, located in the lower level of the Administration Building in AD 4.
-Flex dollars can be used in the Winters Dining Hall, Chick-fil-A ® Express, Starbucks®, Tigerville Grille, Books n Beans, Simple Blends Smoothies, or Papa John's.
-Flex dollars not associated with a meal plan are active for the following year.
-Following that year, they will expire after one year of inactivity.
+Cost for Clawz Cash is determined by the amount of dollars the student wishes to have credited to their student account for meals.
+These dollars can be purchased in the Student Accounts Office, located in the Administration Building in AD 15.
+Clawz Cash can be used in the Winters Dining Hall, Chick-fil-A ® Express, Starbucks®, Tigerville Grille, Books n Beans, or Papa John's.
+Clawz Cash will expire at the end of the academic school year; dollars not used will be forfeited.